 Do your windows look a little bare?
 Perhaps a crochet window treatment will help.
 It will certainly be fun to work up and could add some interesting, personalized decor to your home.
 Even if your windows aren't bare, it can be fun to change up the curtains and get a fresh sense of design into your space.
 Many people enjoy changing them seasonally to instantly invoke a new mood in the home.
 Crochet is great for that.

-Here are eight free crochet curtain patterns to help you redecorate your kitchen, living room, dining room and bedrooms.
+Here are eight free crochet curtain patterns to help you redecorate your kitchen, living room, dining room, and bedrooms.
 And if you're not quite ready to venture into such a big project, consider making crochet curtain tie-backs instead.

 01 of 07

-This terrific free crochet pattern by Moogly works up quickly using tall stitches like the triple treble and a large K crochet hook.
+This terrific free crochet pattern by Moogly works up quickly using tall stitches such as the triple treble and a large K crochet hook.
 Moogly provides instructions for making a longer window curtain in addition to this short version.
 The design uses a big chevron crochet pattern that could be worked in the alternating neutral color scheme shown here or in any color scheme from plain white to vibrant rainbow hues.
 The chevron is a classic pattern that works well in almost home.

 02 of 07

 Instantly brighten up any room in the house with the addition of this floral crochet window valence.
-It was designed using variegated yarn to give it the interesting color pattern without having to change colors while you work.
-Of course, if you want a simpler look for your home, you could work the same curtain crochet pattern in a single color.Continue to 5 of 8 below.
+It was designed using variegated yarn to give it an interesting color pattern without having to change colors while you work.
+Of course, if you want a simpler look for your home, you could work the same curtain crochet pattern in a single color.

 Here is a completely different variation on a flower crochet curtain partner.
 This one uses big, bold flower shapes worked just around the outside edge of the window.
 This is a fabulous statement piece for the home.
-Worked in the bright colors shown here it is absolutely perfect for the hippie at heart.
-Worked in subtler shades, it could be a nice feminine touch for any house.
+Worked in the bright colors shown here, it is perfect for the hippie at heart.
+Worked in subtler shades, it could be a nice feminine touch for any house.Continue to 5 of 7 below.

 Any crochet pattern that is designed to work as a flat panel (even those for blankets, etc.) can be used to work a crochet curtain panel.
-That fact is mentioned in this free crochet panel pattern which uses an easy crochet cluster stitch as the basis of its design.
+That fact is mentioned in this free crochet panel pattern, which uses an easy crochet cluster stitch as the basis of its design.
 You can make crochet panels in different colors for the different rooms of your home.

 Add a little touch of glamour to your curtains by incorporating bead crochet.
 The light will glint off of the beads for a really pretty effect.
 This free crochet curtain pattern is a simple net design that could be worked without beads but when you add the beads in then you get something really special.
 This would also make a great substitute for a closet door!

 Most crochet curtains are made with cotton yarn or thread, although of course they could be made with any fiber.
 They can also be made with alternative materials, including plastic bag yarn (plarn).
 That's exactly what these crochet curtains are made from―perfect for the eco-conscious home.
-This pattern is a free download through Ravelry
+This pattern is a free download through Ravelry.